Dilution and Mixing

 pH = 1.27

 The diluted solution has pH 1.27.

 Note.
-If you solve this task with a pocket calculator you would obtain pH 1.3 as a raw approximation.
-The deviation from the correct result (pH 1.27) is caused by ionic activity corrections for non-ideal solutions.
+If you would solve this task with a pocket calculator, you would get a pH value of 1.3.
+The deviation from the correct result (pH 1.27) is caused by activity corrections for non-ideal solutions.